A Brief History

 A Brigade weekend will always include:

-We hope that the UK Treble Harmony Brigade will also include:
+The 2025 UK Treble Harmony Brigade also included:

 A successful Brigade requires a small army of volunteers behind the scenes.
 If you’d like to be part of the team making this happen then let us know.
 There is a link to email us behind the little envelope in the top left hand corner of this page.